belanovdv/cluster-tumbler/README.md

 **Decentralised high-availability cluster management platform built on a peer agent network with a reactive event model and distributed configuration in etcd.**

 Each node runs an identical agent binary.
 Agents synchronise state through etcd using a watch-based event mechanism and reactively apply configuration prescriptions (desired states).
-Every node exposes its own built-in Web UI and HTTP API, making the system resilient to single-node failures and independent of any central management server.
+Every node exposes its own built-in HTTP API and a draft monitoring Web UI, making the system resilient to single-node failures and independent of any central management server.

 ---